arduino/docs-content/content/hardware/03.nano/boards/nano-every/datasheet/datasheet.md

 ## Board Operation
 ### Getting Started - IDE
-If you want to program your Nano ESP32 while offline you need to install the Arduino Desktop IDE [1] To connect the Arduino Nano 33 BLE to your computer, you’ll need a Micro-B USB cable.
+If you want to program your Nano Every while offline you need to install the Arduino Desktop IDE [1] To connect the Arduino Nano Every to your computer, you’ll need a Micro-B USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Cloud Editor
 All Arduino boards, including this one, work out-of-the-box on the Arduino Cloud Editor [2], by just installing a simple plugin.